 Pursuant to New York State Public Health Law # 2165, prior to registration, each student accepted for admission at SUNY Sullivan must submit a signed SUNY Sullivan Immunization Form.
 SUNY Sullivan requires documented proof of immunizations to Measles, Mumps and Rubella or a signed waiver in lieu of vaccination.
 In addition, pursuant to New York State Public Health Law # 2167 students must also provide documentation of vaccinations against Meningococcal Meningitis or provide a signed waiver in lieu of vaccination.

 Immunization records are due to the Health Services Office by the first day of the semester.
 Students who fail to submit this paperwork may be dismissed from campus.

 A valid Certificate of Residence is required for all students each year pursuant to New York State Education Law #6301.
 This certificate must be signed in front of a notary public – one is available on campus – and submitted to your home county’s offices, then returned to SUNY Sullivan.

 Certificates of Residency are due within 30 days of the start of the semester.
 Students who fail to submit this paperwork will be charged the out-of-state rate and will be held liable for this bill.

 - Pay your Remaining Bill

-Even after your aid is awarded and applied to your bill, you may still have an outstanding balance since you are financially liable for all classes that you register for.
+Students are financially liable for all classes for which they register.
+Even after aid is awarded and applied to your bill, you may still have an outstanding balance.
 You should check your bill through the My SUNY Sullivan portal and reach out to the Bursars Office for options on how to pay your bill.

 - Complete Orientation